Dr Seuss’s Horse Museum: canter through art history

-A comprehensive look at how horses have been depicted by artists over the centuries.
+A comprehensive look at how artists have depicted horses over the centuries.

-This book would be extremely useful if studying the timeline of art with children in the primary years.
-It could be used as whole text or could be dipped in and out of if studying specific artists, such as Picasso.
+Dr. Seuss’s Horse Museum book would be handy if studying the timeline of art with children in the primary years.
+It could be used as a whole text or could be dipped in and out of if studying specific artists, such as Picasso.